tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 Next up was setting up IPv6.

 I did a bit of reading, and figured out that you would have to have 2 DHCPD services running, one for IPv4 and one for IPv6.
 I also learned a bit about [IPv6 and SLAAC](https://en.wikipedia.org/wiki/IPv6#Stateless_address_autoconfiguration_(SLAAC)).
-It seemed that I could keep using my ISP's SLAAC, and use DHCP to deliver additional information to the hosts, like a proper DNS server's address.
+It seemed that I could keep using my ISP's SLAAC to hand out proper addresses, and use DHCP to deliver additional information to the hosts, like a proper DNS server's address.

 This is the config file that I came up with: